Bitcoin protocol: Difficulty and mining pools

 Bitcoin mining is a competitive endeavor.
 An "arms race" has been observed through the various hashing technologies that have been used to mine bitcoins: basic central processing units (CPUs), high-end graphics processing units (GPUs), field-programmable gate arrays (FPGAs) and application-specific integrated circuits (ASICs) all have been used, each reducing the profitability of the less-specialized technology.
 Bitcoin-specific ASICs are now the primary method of mining bitcoin and have surpassed GPU speed by as much as 300-fold.
-The difficulty within the mining process involves self-adjusting to the network's accumulated mining power.
+The difficulty of the mining process is periodically adjusted to the mining power active on the network.
 As bitcoins have become more difficult to mine, computer hardware manufacturing companies have seen an increase in sales of high-end ASIC products.

 Computing power is often bundled together or "pooled" to reduce variance in miner income.
 Individual mining rigs often have to wait for long periods to confirm a block of transactions and receive payment.
 In a pool, all participating miners get paid every time a participating server solves a block.
-This payment depends on the amount of work an individual miner contributed to help find that block.
+This payment depends on the amount of work an individual miner contributed to help find that block, and the payment system used by the pool.